The innate and adaptive immune systems

 Eat a diet rich in wholefoods

 When it comes to supporting immunity, food is a good starting point.
-Consuming a variety of wholefoods such as fruit, vegetables, nuts, seeds, eggs, seafood, quality meats, legumes and wholegrains, helps to ensure you obtained the vitamins, minerals and other nutrients your immune system needs to function properly.
+Consuming a variety of wholefoods such as fruit, vegetables, nuts, seeds, eggs, seafood, quality meats, legumes and wholegrains helps to ensure you obtain the vitamins, minerals and other nutrients your immune system needs to function properly.

-Exercise might not be the first thing that comes to mind for boosting immunity.
-But one study showed cyclists in their 50-70s have similar T cell counts to healthy young adult in their 20-30s.2
+Exercise might not be the first thing that comes to mind for boosting immunity, but one study showed cyclists in their 50-70s have similar T cell counts to healthy young adults in their 20s and 30s.2

 Exercise could also regulate the immune system.
 Another study found aerobic exercise reduced elevated white blood cells (WBCs) and neutrophils in women who were at high risk of developing heart disease.
 Elevated WBCs and neutrophils are signs of ongoing inflammation and may indicate an immune problem.3